This is our most complete and updated guide on climate change.

-- Eighteen of the 19 warmest years all have occurred since 2001, with the exception of 1998.
+Eighteen of the 19 warmest years all have occurred since 2001, with the exception of 1998.
 The year 2016 ranks as the warmest on record.

-What Makes The Recent Warming Trend Concerning?
+What Makes The Recent Warming Trend Potentially Concerning?

 – The period of warming has happened quite quickly (since 1880), and, even more quickly if you look at the period from 1950 or 1990 until the present day.

 – Based on natural climate factors, some sources say we should actually be in a cooling period now, and not warming (we were in a 6,000 year cooling period before we started this recent warming period in the last century or so)

-An Asterisk On The Recent Warming Trend (A Short Period Of Cooling Amongst The Long Term Warming Trend)
+An Asterisk On The Recent Warming Trend: … A Short Period Of Cooling Amongst The Long Term Warming Trend

 Over the long term since 1880 to the present, global average surface temperature has risen.

-- But, there was a period, roughly from 1998 to 2012, where the Earth’s global average temperature did cool temporarily.
+… there was a period, roughly from 1998 to 2012, where the Earth’s global average temperature did cool temporarily.

 Global vs Regional Climate Change